 I know a lot about poo.
-I have observed every possible type of poo on the Bristol Stool scale come out of my own body, because I have experimented with every kind of diet on my own body.
+I have observed every possible type of poo on the Bristol Stool scale come out of my own body, because I have experimented with every type of diet on my own body.
 I have read about poo in a number of books and on countless websites.
 During the couple of cumulative years in which I kept a food diary I also kept a poo diary.

 Go ahead, call me weird, but it is precisely my weirdness that has helped me to understand my body and bring it back to health.

 What comes out of our bodies is a direct reflection of the health inside our bodies.

 If our poop is laced with mucus, if we have diarrhea, hard stools, or undigested food, symptoms of ill health will also be present.

 Let’s take a closer look at poop and the digestive system so that we can better understand the causes of constipation and what an ideal poop should be.

 Types of Poop